Heikki Kovalainen

 In 2015, Kovalainen moved to Japan to compete in Super GT in the GT500 class with Team SARD.
-He won the championship in his second season in the series in 2016.
+He won the championship in his second season in the series in 2016 alongside co-driver Kohei Hirate.

 Early career

 Karting (1991–2000)

 Born in Suomussalmi, Finland, Kovalainen's career began in kart racing, much like that of many other race car drivers.
 He competed in karting from 1991 to 2000, during which time he finished runner-up in the Finnish Formula A championship in 1999 and 2000.
-In 2000 he won the Nordic championship and the Paris-Bercy Elf Masters event, as well as finished third in the World Formula Super A Championship, leading him to be elected as the Finnish Kart Driver of the Year.
+In 2000, he won the Nordic championship and the Paris-Bercy Elf Masters event, as well as finished third in the World Formula Super A Championship, leading him to be elected as the Finnish Kart Driver of the Year.

 Formula Renault (2001)

 Kovalainen began his car racing career in the British Formula Renault Championship, which fellow Finn Kimi Räikkönen had won in 2000 before moving straight into Formula One with Sauber.
 Kovalainen's apprenticeship in the junior categories of motor sport was more conventional, but he used Renault power at every step along the way.
 He finished fourth in the championship with two wins, two pole positions, five podiums and three fastest laps, earning the Rookie of the Year award.
 He also took part in the Formula Three Macau Grand Prix, where he finished eighth.